google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/how_type_influences_readability/content.md

 ![A diagram showing types of reading—from glanceable to interlude to long form—over an axis of shortest time to longest time.](images/readability_09.svg)

 </figure>
-<figcaption>Time to read a source impacts the way in which people read, and what they do while they read.
+<figcaption>The time someone has to read a source impacts the way they read it, and what they do while they read.
 Reading at-a-glance is often done alongside some other task, while reading a long form document generally requires dedication to the reading itself.
 Most reading is done opportunistically in interludes; while waiting or taking a break.</figcaption>

 Interlude reading covers everything between glanceable and long form reading.
 There is a wide range including text messaging, navigating through headers and labels, reading some news headlines, summaries, or scanning search results.
 The motivations for this type of reading also vary widely,  and includeing learning new things, being with friends,  and finding things.

 ## Try things with your readers

 The best solution for choosing a readable typeface will always be dependent on who your readers are, their motivations, and the message that you want them to take from your type choices.
-This article has provided some tools to help you make good choices for your readers, and we’ve added a few more resources below, best wishes for your creative journey!
+This article has provided some tools to help you make good choices for your readers, and we’ve added a few more resources below.
+Best wishes for your creative journey!

 ## Resources

-You might find these sources valuable to explore for more information on different aspects of reading:
+You might find these sources valuable for more information on readability and accessibility:

 * Web Usability [https://www.nngroup.com/articles/how-users-read-on-the-web/](https://www.nngroup.com/articles/how-users-read-on-the-web/) (1997)
 * Glanceable fonts  [https://www.nngroup.com/articles/glanceable-fonts/](https://www.nngroup.com/articles/glanceable-fonts/) (2017)
 * Interlude reading [https://www.bendsawyer.com/project/towards-individuated-reading-experiences/](https://www.bendsawyer.com/project/towards-individuated-reading-experiences/) (2022)